BaidarSamir/Emotion-Profiling-and-Suicide-Risk-Detection/README.md

 ## Abstract

 This study implements DistilBERT-based models for two distinct mental health classification tasks: multi-label emotion profiling on the GoEmotions dataset (29 categories) and binary suicide risk detection on the SuicideWatch dataset.
 The implementation incorporates Focal Loss to address class imbalance, class-specific threshold optimization for multi-label predictions, and stratified 40/10/50 train/validation/test splits.
-Models achieve 39.24% F1-micro (with optimized thresholds) on GoEmotions and 97.07% accuracy on SuicideWatch validation sets.
+On held-out test sets, models achieve 37.66% F1-micro and 32.50% F1-macro on GoEmotions (103,877 samples), and 97.08% accuracy with 97.26% recall on SuicideWatch (116,037 samples), demonstrating strong generalization with minimal validation-test performance gaps.
 The study includes model compression via 30% pruning and INT8 quantization for efficient deployment, with a FastAPI service providing REST endpoints for real-time inference.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)